singularityhub/sregistry/docs/_docs/install/containers.md

 # Installation: Start Containers

-Whether you build or not, the compose command will bring up the application (and download containers provided on Docker Hub, if they aren't in your cache).
+Whether you build or not, the compose command will bring up the application (and download containers provided on Quay.io, previously on Docker Hub, if they aren't in your cache).

 ## What containers are provided?

-Singularity Registy Server uses the following images, all provided on Docker Hub (or you can build the registry-specific ones locally):
+Singularity Registy Server uses the following images, all provided on Quay.io (or you can build the registry-specific ones locally):

- - [vanessa/sregistry](https://hub.docker.com/r/vanessa/sregistry): is the core application image, generated from the Dockerfile in the base of the repository.
+ - [quay.io/vanessa/sregistry]({{ site.registry }}): is the core application image, generated from the Dockerfile in the base of the repository.
- - [vanessa/sregistry_nginx](https://hub.docker.com/r/vanessa/sregistry_nginx/): Is the nginx container installed with the nginx upload module, intended for use with speedy uploads.
+ - [quay.io/vanessa/sregistry_nginx]({{ site.registry }}_nginx/): Is the nginx container installed with the nginx upload module, intended for use with speedy uploads.
 It is generated from the subfolder "nginx" in the repository.

 To use these images provided, you can bring up the containers like so: